tmpfiles.d(5) — Linux manual page

 this parameter will not exclude the content if path is a

 directory, but only directory itself.
-Note that lines of this
+Lines of this type

 Added in version 198.